Lesmiscore/PhpApp/README.md

 * PHP 5.6.12
 * Start server on Android device boot(if needed)
-* Keep server running even if Server for PHP app is killed(if needed)
+* Keep server running even if app is killed(if needed)
 * Show notification when server is running(if needed)
 * Configurable server port, network interface, document root
 * Most of PHP extensions can be enabled and disabled